The First Act

 # The fourth Act

 Tomas Milian plays a character that seems the reverse of Celi: he's an albino dressed in white, who is not interested in God, but only in the filthy lucre, money and gold.
 Actually, he is so obsessed by gold that he only loves blond women, and gets berserk when he sees their goldilocks.
-Personally I found this final episode rather hard to stomach.
+Personally I found this final episode difficult to enjoy.
 Milian's epileptic albino is too much of a caricature, and to make things worse he turns in the most overwrought and outrageous performance of his career.
 His black glasses make him look like German Schlager Sänger Heino, which doesn't help either.
-But there are people who have spoken more positively about his performance.
+But there are people who have spoken more positively about this act and his performance.

-Sentenza di Morte is an interesting spaghetti western, beautifully shot by Toni Secchi, and helped by a wonderful costume design (by Giancarlo Bartolini Salimbeni) and some surprising theatrical lighting effects that give the film a very distinct look.
-Still it doesn't fulfill all its promises.
-It's rather verbose and this narrative structure of four separated episodes doesn't always work in its advantage.
+Sentenza di Morte is an interesting spaghetti western, beautifully shot by Toni Secchi, helped by a wonderful costume design and some surprising theatrical lighting effects, but it's also rather verbose and the narrative structure of four separated episodes doesn't always work in its advantage.
 Furthermore Lanfranchi misses some opportunities in relation to the character of the avenger: in the first episode Diaz comes up with the surprising information that Cash's brother wasn't an innocent victim: he was involved in a bank robbery and was killed because he tried to swindle his four partners.
 This could have been a starting point for an exploration of both the vengeance theme and Cash's character, but the moment is never referred to again in the remainder of the movie.
-American actor Clarke (who brought his girlfriend Ali MacGraw to the set and was arguing with her all the time, until Lanfranchi sent her away) turns in a decent performance, but his character lacks the background of a Colonel Mortimer or a Harmonica to make a lasting impression.
 Gianni Ferrio's score is very unusual, jazzy, atmospheric, with a theme song that is also out of the ordinary.
 I had the idea it's more appropriate to a film noir than a spaghetti western, but it's a fine score, and I liked it a lot.

 Reviewed DVD: I watched the German DVD of this film, called Django - unbarmherzig wie die Sonne released by Koch Media.
 You can read a review of this DVD here.